PythonAberdeen/user_group/README.md

 # Challenge Projects
-Here are a list of challenge projects by month in reverse order
+Here are a list of challenge projects by month in reverse order.
+Click month to show projects.

 <details>
   <summary>November 2019</summary>